Lycoming County, Pennsylvania

 Lycoming County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 114,188.
 Its county seat is Williamsport.
+The county is part of the North Central region of the commonwealth.

 Lycoming County comprises the Williamsport metropolitan statistical area.

-About 130 mi northwest of Philadelphia and 165 mi east-northeast of Pittsburgh, Lycoming is Pennsylvania's largest county by area.
+About 130 mi northwest of Philadelphia and 165 mi east-northeast of Pittsburgh, Lycoming is Pennsylvania's largest county by land area.

 History

 Formation of the county

 Lycoming County was formed from Northumberland County on April 13, 1795.
 The county was larger than it is today.
 It took up most of the land that is now north central Pennsylvania.
 The following counties have been formed from land that was once part of Lycoming County: Armstrong, Bradford, Centre, Clearfield, Clinton, Indiana, Jefferson, McKean, Potter, Sullivan, Tioga, Venango, Warren, Forest, Elk and Cameron.

 Lycoming County was originally named Jefferson County in honor of Thomas Jefferson.
 This name proved to be unsatisfactory.
 The name change went through several steps.
 First a change to Lycoming County was rejected, next the name Susquehanna County was struck down as was Muncy County, before the legislature revisited and settled on Lycoming County for Lycoming Creek, the stream that was the center of the pre-Revolutionary border dispute.